Last Updated on May 8, 2023 by Dave Schoenbeck

-As a small business owner, if you haven’t read the book Think Again by Adam Grant, you need to move it to the top of your reading list.
+As a small business owner, if you haven’t read the book Think Again by Adam Grant, you must move it to the top of your reading list.

 This book is about learning how to pinpoint those issues with our thinking.
 From biases to blind spots, Adam Grant covers a realm of ideas to challenge your thinking.

 Here are some of the most compelling takeaways.

 Get Rid of Bias

 Whether you realize it or not, you are most likely guilty of bias in some capacity.
 Bias can undoubtedly be a dirty four-letter word, but science reveals that we all have unconscious biases in our thinking.
 Our biases can harm our ability to make decisions.

 In the book Think Again by Adam Grant, the author urges us to let go of bias by forgetting what we think we know and learning how to break down processes and decisions without prejudice tainting the viewpoint.
 It’s all about rethinking and then rethinking some more.

 Conflicts are a given in life.
 We will always have them.
 Whether disputes are within ourselves, between us and others, or among our team members, it is crucial to manage conflict effectively.

 Conflict can push us and challenge us.
 Grant encourages the reader to relabel those conflicts that challenge a belief or an idea as a good thing for our team and us.
 If we adjust our perception of conflict as something that we judge as unfavorable that gets in the way of results, conflict can become an opportunity for growth.